 My kids love playing in the water, whether it is at a sprayground (here is a list of all the free wading pools and spraygrounds!), lake, or creek.
 I have the most fun when we take “creek walks” or go “creek splashing” because it is rarely deep enough to be worrisome and we are almost always the only ones there.
-Throwing rocks, hunting for crayfish, and digging in the sand keeps them busy for as long as I can stand it!
+Throwing rocks, hunting for crayfish, and digging in the sand keep them busy for as long as I can stand it!
 Check out all the good creek splashing spots we have found around Des Moines, Iowa; there is a map at the bottom!
 Let me know if I missed any of your favorites, I will keep it updated.
 Also, check out the artificial “creek” at McHenry Park.

 Please keep in mind before you head out that water levels can change depending on the temperature and rainfall.
 I’ve had people ask me in the past about water quality/safety concerns, and I know the Iowa DNR tracks bacteria levels in the lakes, but I personally don’t worry about it.